sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_04_federated_access/embedding_04_federated_access.md

 <strong>IMPORTANT:</strong><br> Creating a team with all of your embedded customers means that you don’t have to give explicit access to the “Curated Dashboard” Workspace every time, which is less of a headache for onboarding.
 It’s like a catch all.
 </aside>

-Once you’ve done this, server.js (our server-side API from QuickStart Embedding 3: Application Embedding) needs to be updated to pass the new team value:
+Once you’ve done this, embed-api.js (our server-side API from [QuickStart: Embedding 03: Secure Access.](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0)) needs to be updated to pass the new team value:

 <img src="assets/fa7.png" width="800"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> We reference server.js only as an example of how the code looks, based on our example code in previous QuickStarts.
+<strong>NOTE:</strong><br> We reference embed-api.js only as an example of how the code looks, based on our example code in previous QuickStarts.
 It is assumed that your code may be different, but the value passed as a parameter will still need to be the same.
 </aside>

 ![Footer](assets/sigma_footer.png)